 That would be an interesting experiment.
 Although the Micro-Preset was a totally limited synth and actually sounded pretty shit until you put the original signal through a long chain of FX processors, then it became an interesting synth.
 I think we may have already exhausted every possible sound that synth can ever make though!

-The ‘Souvenir’ 5CD + 2DVD deluxe boxed set can be pre-ordered from the OMD official store at https://store.omd.uk.com/collections/40th-anniversary/products/souvenir-5cd-2dvd-deluxe-boxset
+The ‘Souvenir’ 5CD + 2DVD deluxe boxed set is released on 4th October 2019 by Universal Music and can be pre-ordered from the OMD official store at https://store.omd.uk.com/collections/40th-anniversary/products/souvenir-5cd-2dvd-deluxe-boxset

 OMD Souvenir 40th Anniversary 2019 – 2020 European + UK Tour, dates include: